How to Allocate More RAM to Age of Empires 4

 Running an application as an administrator is basically the same thing as having an admin account.
 Once you run something as an admin, the application will have special access to processes that are otherwise restricted.

 One great thing about games that are tied to specific video gaming platforms like Age of Empires 4 is that when there are issues, it’s quite easy to do some troubleshooting techniques.
-The same goes for allocating more RAM to Age of Empires 4.
+The same goes for allocating more RAM to Age of Empires 4 so you can build the best AoE4 civilization without interruptions.